Dysphagia: What Happens During a Bedside Swallow Exam

 A bedside swallow exam, also known as a bedside swallow screen, is a test to see if

-you might have dysphagia.
+you might have dysphagia .
 When you have dysphagia, you have trouble swallowing.
-Dysphagia can sometimes lead
+This condition can sometimes

 When you swallow, food passes through your mouth and into a part of your throat called